Skip to main content

 Fluent API

-Pass a FileQuery object or a raw file query string to ->into():
+Pass a FileQuery object or a raw file query string to ->into().
+The method returns a FileQuery with effective defaults applied, which you can use to read the written file back:

 use FQL\Query\FileQuery;